MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 This board is likely the most complex part of the build.
 I spent a lot of time tuning the circuit to produce the exact results I wanted with ample protection downstream of the converters.
 Unfortunately, at the time of writing, the buck-boost converter chips are not easily sourced.
 I have begun development of a DMGC-PWR-02 board that will use more commonly-found chips.
 But feel free to design your own if you'd like :)

 ## Board Characteristics
 The zipped folder contains all the gerber files for this board.
-Use these specifications when ordering:
 -	Layers: 2
 -	Thickness: 1.2 mm
 -	Surface Finish: ENIG